Skip to content

 Features can be categorised by the type of investment or purpose, i.e. is this maintenance or added value?
 If this is maintenance then which type: perfective, preventative, adaptive, or corrective (bugs are generally corrective maintenance).

-Features must belong to an Outcome.
+Features must be a child of an Outcome.

 A backlog item is the smallest operational increment that can be made.